herreteman/albw_items_and_map/README.md

 # A Link Between Worlds Randomizer tracker pack for EmoTracker

-Discord server and downloads for the ALBW randomizer: [add later]
+Discord server and downloads for the ALBW randomizer: https://discord.gg/dmAJh2uY7M

 Up to date logic with randomizer version 0.1.0